 John and the team were keen for us to do the work in a relatively short timeframe, involve them as fully and appropriately as possible, and, as always, treat their staff with the most respect, including being respectfully frank and honest about where they needed to improve to meet their objectives.

-People Measures had been exceptional, did an absolutely cracking job and so I knew they were right for this, to help develop our Extended Leadership Team.
+People Measures had been exceptional, and did an absolutely cracking job, so I knew they were right to help develop our Extended Leadership Team.

 One unique challenge for John was a need to reassure the ELT cohort that this was a genuine managerial push to help them improve, with no ulterior motives relating to potential downsizing or head counts.

 I made a commitment to them that it was purely for their development, he said.
 People Measures had enough experience to understand that people would be anxious.
 They’re mostly psychologists as well so they understood that dimension.

 The reassured team approached the development centre in the right frame of mind and the performance data flowed across the range of competencies.

 People Measures’ style is so clear and authentic, John said.
 The proof for the team was in what happened afterwards.
 We sat down the members of the ELT, gave them written reports and individual development plans to help them work on their individual challenges.
 We provided written feedback and I think they were amazed that senior Australia Post leadership had taken such a personal interest in their development.

 One thing I liked was that my senior leadership team was engaged by People Measures and brought in on the assessments, John said.
 It reduced our costs but also taught my direct reports how to observe and provide high quality feedback to the extended leadership team.